mtaheij/PoGo-UWP/README.md

 # Warning!

 The Game is Working but with some small issues:
-- Captcha feature is missing, meaning that this version is not 100% safe.
-The latest update was released just to allow you to play again while we deal with missing features.
-- PTC login may fail and cause the app to crash
-These issues may be fixed soon.
+- The app is not 100% safe from bans.
+This means your Trainer account might be banned when you use it.
+I am trying to make a legit-like app, without cheats, but by using this app, you might be discovered and your account can be banned.

 # Important information
 You can find the installation file for PoGo in [Releases](https://github.com/mtaheij/PoGo-UWP/releases/). **Please read the whole release information before installing.**